freedomofpress/securedrop-protocol/docs/protocol.md

     as ASCII bytes, $\text{len}(tag)$ is the length of the tag encoded as a single byte, and $m$ is the preimage bytes.
 Tags MUST contain only ASCII characters and MUST be at most 255 bytes.

+[^13]: The [SD-APKE](#message-encryption-sd-apke) key used for message encryption/decryption is composed of a classical and a quantum-resistent key.

 [0.1]: https://github.com/freedomofpress/securedrop-protocol/blob/v0.1/README.md#parties
 [0.2]: https://github.com/freedomofpress/securedrop-protocol/blob/9e6c165673c03e9821725f72b3df4d8292b8cabf/docs/protocol.md